 Please keep sharing our video and make videos of your own!
 Make a video telling us why you look like a politician and post it using #ILookLikeAPolitician.
 All of us together can make a stand for young women: our video and yours will declare that we believe in their power and abilities.

-Sara Blanco is a women’s empowerment advocate.
+Running Start Communications Director Sara Blanco is a women’s empowerment advocate.
 She graduated from Swarthmore in 2012, where she studied English literature and gender and sexuality studies, and joined Running Start soon after.
 Currently pursuing a master of public policy at the George Washington University, Sara co-chairs their Women’s Leadership Fellows Program after participating last year.
 Sara lives in her hometown, Arlington, Virginia.
-The views expressed here are solely those of the author and do not necessarily reflect the views or policy of Running Start.
+Find her on twitter @sarablancosays.